Internet Service for Students in Boston, MA

 Verizon Fios / 5G Home Internet

-Verizon offers both fiber (Fios) and 5G wireless home internet in many Boston neighborhoods.
-Fiber offers fast and reliable connections, while 5G is an option where fiber isn’t available ([cablepapa.com](https://www.cablepapa.com/internet-providers/boston/ma/?utm_source=openai)).
+Offers both fiber (Fios) and 5G home internet in many parts of the city.
+Fiber provides fast and reliable connections; 5G home internet is a flexible alternative where fiber isn’t available.

 Student-Friendly Discounts and Deals